Gethe/wow-ui-source/README.markdown

   * The level cap for all characters is 85.

-  * Elements of the guild leveling, perks, and roster page are now functional.
-Players should once again be able to buy and register guild charters, which now only require five signatures.
-See the Known Issues section for issues associated with this new system.

-    * The amount of experience required to reach new guild levels has been substantially reduced.
+  * The Guild Advancement feature is now fully implemented.
+You can discuss the elements of this feature and leave feedback for us on the [Guild Advancement forum][3].

   * Creature damage output has been increased from roughly level 65 and up.
 These increases scale upward with level.
 Creatures in exterior zones at level 80 now have 2.5 times the damage output they did previously in beta, 3.2 times at level 81, and 4 times at level 82 and up.
-To leave feedback about how this change feels with regard to creature spawns in level 80-85 exterior zones, visit our forums [here][3].
+To leave feedback about how this change feels with regard to creature spawns in level 80-85 exterior zones, visit our forums [here][4].

   * Cataclysm Launcher Update

     * The new Cataclysm Launcher allows you to stream game data while you play.
 This will reduce the time you spend downloading, installing, and patching World of Warcraft.
 We'd like to get your feedback on the toolset and gameplay experience.
-Please head to the forums [here][4] for additional information.
+Please head to the forums [here][5] for additional information.

   * Flight Master's License is a new flight skill required for flying around